 Had they waited, they would have discovered bugs in the new cartridge, like its severe taper, that would soon make it obsolescent.
 And they could have fixed these bugs (as the Germans did) while they still had time.
-Instead the French swiftly committed themselves irretrievably to a dead-end design and remained saddled with the Lebel cartridge for the next 60 years.
+Instead the French swiftly committed themselves irretrievably to a dead-end design and then remained saddled with the Lebel cartridge for the next 60 years.

 Unchastened, the French took their own direction again in the Seventies with the FAMAS rifle, which is effective but incorporates so many delightfully weird approaches that I’ve wondered whether the designers in Saint-Étienne were just trying to be novel.
 Some of the differences are eye-catching, like the “bullpup” configuration (with the magazine behind the trigger), the distinctively huge carry handle, and the three-point sling that lets the rifle seem to float in mid-air at the chest.
 Other differences are internal, like the virtually unique and superbly cool operating system (called “lever-delayed blowback”).

 But systems are systems–they’re integrated.
-When you make one unconventional change, that can have ripple effects throughout the system and obligate you to change still more elements.
-Before you know it, your country’s whole system of équipage is the kangaroo, going it all alone at the end of a long branch of isolated, independent evolution.
+When you make one unconventional change, that can send ripple effects throughout the system and obligate you to change still more elements.
+Before you know it, your country’s whole system of équipage is like the kangaroo, going it all alone at the end of a long branch of isolated, independent evolution.

 In the French case, their cool operating system could not quite handle NATO standard ammunition, so they had to devise and manufacture their own special version of the NATO cartridge.
 Their design also could not use NATO standard magazines either, so they had to invent their own, smaller magazines too.
-And the French sling attaches the rifle to soldiers’ chest, so in order to free up space there, the designers then also needed to devise an asymmetrical load-bearing vests with pouches only on the right side of the chest and the left hip.
+And the French sling attaches the rifle to soldiers’ chest, so in order to free up space there, the designers then also needed to devise asymmetrical load-bearing vests with pouches only on the right side of the chest and the left hip.
 And voilà, the French soldier was now the kangaroo of the Western world, with distinctive pouches in odd places.